kalekdev/uni/semester-1/lineare-algebra/notes.typ

   u perp v <=> <u, v> = 0
 $

-=== Projections
+=== Projectors
-_Projection_ - A linear transformation such that repeated application has no effect:
+_Projector_ - A linear transformation such that repeated application has no effect:
 $
   bold(P_y P_y ... )&= bold(P_y)
 $